sjulier/Refactored_ORB_SLAM2/README.md

 6. unzip
 7. cmake (version 3.20 or above)

-The ships with matched versions of DLib and DBoW2 (for the bag of words for data association), g2o (both front and backend optimization) and pangolin (GUI).
+This repo ships with matched versions of DLib and DBoW2 (for the bag of words for data association), g2o (both front and backend optimization) and pangolin (GUI).
+The latter two are the most current release targets (as of 14/03/2025).

 The build instructions are deliberately designed to be similar on all supported operating systems.